Squareshot blog /

 Insider tips on how to hire a great product photographer for your ecommerce store images.
 One-by-one steps.
 Industry best practices.

-As an addict to an addict, I recon you too quickly click away from overexposed, low res or poorly lit images, right?
+As an almost professional shopper (thanks Instagram), I recon you too is a shooping pro and click away from overexposed / low res / poorly lit images, right?

-The rise of ecommerce made addicts out of all people who are the lucky 58% of humanity with internet access – it is time to admit – we are all programmed to like high-quality images.
+The rise of ecommerce made out of all lucky 58% of humanity with internet access – real pro-shoppers, programmed to like high-quality images.
 Bright.
 Bold.
 Attractive.
 Neat.
 Visually appealing.

 Brands that don’t bother to take product photography seriously, are risking to take a hit on sales numbers.
 3 out of 4 consumers report relying on imagery to make a purchasing decision.